Why it pays to promptly report work comp claims

 - For a minor incident that doesn’t look like it will become a full-blown claim, it’s still best to report it in “report-only” mode, which alerts us to the accident without turning it into a formal claim.
 This actually protects you if and when it does become a more serious claim.

 Reporting an injury within 24-48 hours is optimum, experts agree.
-Our collective goal – your carrier’s, Valiant’s, ACM’s and your own – is a speedy recovery for an injured worker, and prompt reporting gets us all on that road to recovery much faster.
+Our collective goal – your carrier’s, our claims manager’s and your own – is a speedy recovery for an injured worker, and prompt reporting gets us all on that road to recovery much faster.

 Delayed reporting of workplace injuries can raise comp claim costs up to 51%